Gender Pay Gap Report

 The quartile breakdown shows the proportion of male and female employees in four pay bands.
 The bands are determined by ranking employees from highest to lowest paid and then dividing into four equal parts (‘quartiles’).
 A percentage figure is then worked out.

-For the snapshot date of March 2023 the Upper Quartile contained 99 employees and the Upper Middle, Lower Middle and Lower Quartile contained 100 employees.
-So Upper Quartile contains the 99 highest paid employees (as defined by the guidance) and the Lower Quartile the 100 lowest paid.
-To note, however, that due to the way the quartiles are determined it is possible that employees on the same rate of hourly pay may be in different quartiles (care is given however to consider gender balance in this instance).
+As at 31 March 2025, the Upper, Upper Middle and Lower Middle Quartiles contained 107 employees, and the Lower Quartile contained 108 employees.
+So Upper Quartile contains the 107 highest paid employees and the Lower Quartile the 108 lowest paid.
+To note, that due to the way the quartiles are determined it is possible that employees on the same rate of hourly pay may be in different quartiles (care is given however to consider gender balance in this instance).

 Quartile Breakdown Male Female